historic-trails/website/sites/watrous-la-junta.md

 fertile and lush with waving grey-green grasses.
 Grama and blue-joint grasses
 grew more than a foot in height."%}
 In the past, visitors have noted the healthy, rich soil, green valley, and extensive wildlife-- including deer, wild ducks, quail, and antelope.
 Wild oak, pine, and juniper line the banks of the river and the town [^Clark].
 But this is not the only reason this area is remarkable.
 In 1963, La Junta was deemed a National Historic Landmark.
 It has served many purposes throughout history.
 This junction has been a campsite, rest stop, meeting point, and trading area for centuries.
-Some of its visitors include indigenous tribes, both nomadic and stationary, and weary travelers making the long treck on the Santa Fe Trail.
+Some of its visitors include indigenous tribes, both nomadic and stationary, and exhausted travelers making the long treck on the Santa Fe Trail.
+As one Army of the West soldier exclaimed, upon viewing the valley: "the first settlement we had seen in 775 miles" [^Greenwood2].

 ## Here first – La Junta’s early occupiers
- Before the first traveler set foot on the over [800-mile stretch of the Santa Fe Trail](https://www.nps.gov/safe/learn/historyculture/map-timeline-2.htm)[^NPS],  La Junta was used by several indigenous tribes including the Utes (nomadic), the Comanches, the Kiowas, Navajos, Arapahoes, and the Jicarilla Apaches (nomadic).
-These tribes hunted, traded, and camped on the land [^Stanley3][^Kosmider30]
+ Before the first traveler set foot on the over [800-mile stretch of the Santa Fe Trail](https://www.nps.gov/safe/learn/historyculture/map-timeline-2.htm)[^NPS],  La Junta was occupied by several indigenous tribes including the Utes (nomadic), the Comanches, the Kiowas, Navajos, Arapahoes, and the Jicarilla Apaches (nomadic).
+These tribes had hunted, traded, and camped on the land for several decades [^Stanley3][^Kosmider30].
+Little informations about these tribes is available orior to the beginning of the Santa Fe Trail.

 ## [The Scolly Land Grant](https://www.topozone.com/map-print/?lat=35.790597&lon=-104.9816685&title=Watrous%20Topo%20Map%20in%20Mora%20County%20New%20Mexico)
 {% include figure.html